sassoftware/sas_kernel/sas_kernel/doc/source/overview.rst

 Seasoned SAS programmers might notice that Python magics begin with a percent sign (%) and that SAS macro variables also begin with a percent sign.
 To ensure that magics are interpreted by Python, they must be specified in the first line of a notebook cell.
-Otherwise, the magic (%xxxxx) is sumitted to SAS.
+Otherwise, the magic (%xxxxx) is submitted to SAS.

-If you need to run a SAS macro as the first statement in a notebook cell, then insert a blank line as the first line.
-The blank line prevents Python from intepreting the macro variable as a magic.
+If you need to run a SAS macro as the first statement, then insert a blank line as the first line in the notebook cell and the macro on the second line.
+The blank line prevents Python from intrepreting the macro variable as a magic.

 ************